-Even basic activities like walking up the stairs or grocery shopping can be painful when you have arthritis.
+Even basic activities like walking up the stairs or grocery shopping can be painful when you have joint pain, like arthritis.
 This may make you feel like you need to limit the amount of activity you do, so you don't put any additional strain on your joints.
 Although you may be tempted to decrease your exercise level when you have joint pain, that's usually not the best solution.
 In fact, mild to moderate exercise may be one of the best things you can do for your joints.

 Exercise strengthens muscles that support weight-bearing joints and increases flexibility.
 This helps joints work more efficiently and with less pain.
 Regular activity also offers other benefits in addition to enhancing joint health, such as increased energy, better sleep, and improved mood.
 And it's good for your heart, too.